New Mexican Spanish: History

 After 1917, Spanish usage in the public sphere began to decline and it was banned in schools, with students often being punished for speaking the language.
 This punishment was occasionally physical.
 Newspapers published in Spanish switched to English or went out of business.
 From then on, Spanish became a language of home and community.
 The advance of English-language broadcast media accelerated the decline.
 Since then, New Mexican Spanish has been undergoing a language shift, with Hispanos gradually shifting towards English.
 In addition, New Mexican Spanish faces pressure from Standard and Mexican Spanish.
 Younger generations tend to use more Anglicisms and Mexican and standard Spanish forms.
-The forms most characteristic of Traditional New Mexican Spanish, with few exceptions, are less likely to be found in the speech of young people.
+The words most characteristic of Traditional New Mexican Spanish, with few exceptions, are less likely to be found in the speech of young people.
 This is in part due to language attrition.
 The decline in Spanish exposure in the home creates a vacuum, into which "English and Mexican Spanish flow easily."